manicminer/gitlab-migrator/README.md

 * migrating merge requests and translating them into pull requests, including closed/merged ones
 * renaming the `master` branch to `main` along the way

 It does not support migrating issues, wikis or any other primitive at this time.
 PRs welcome!
+(Although please don't waste your time suggesting swathing changes by an LLM)

 Both gitlab.com and GitLab self-hosted are supported, as well as github.com and GitHub Enterprise (latter untested).